karmishin/django-library-app/README.md

 A simple library website written in Django.

-**Warning**: This is my first programming project.
-It may or may not work.

 # What it does

 Retrieves data from database and shows it in beautifully formatted Bootstrap table.